toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [stargazer](https://github.com/gennaro-tedesco/stargazer) - GitHub stats from the command line.
 * [tig](https://github.com/jonas/tig) - An ncurses-based text-mode interface for `git` that can act as a repository browser, but can also assist in staging changes for commit at chunk level.
 * [travelgrunt](https://github.com/ivanilves/travelgrunt) - cd inside [mono]repos without fatigue.
+* [ur-commit-mentor](https://github.com/ddoemonn/ur-commit-mentor) - A CLI tool that analyzes git commits and provides AI-powered code review insights (for now only works with Claude API).

 ## <a name="graphics"></a>Graphics